Redefining Your Life’s Purpose in Portugal

 Compared to other European countries, the immigration process is straightforward and includes, among others, three major Visa categories: the D7 (Passive Income Visa), D2 (Immigrant Entrepreneur Visa), and the Golden Visa.

 So, what are these Visa categories all about?
 These are your ticket to Portuguese residency and citizenship at the same time.
 You may notice that they differ in purpose.
 Hence, it comes with varying minimum requirements and a period of validity.

-Since this is a residence Visa, bear in mind that the D7 Visa intends you to acquire a residence permit in Portugal.
+Since this is a residence Visa, remember that the D7 Visa intends for you to acquire a residence permit in Portugal.
 With this in place, you are entitled to have two entries, and you can remain in Portugal only for a period of four months while obtaining your official residential permit.